LuiseFreese/mermaid/README.md

 - **CDM Integration**: Automatically detects and maps to Microsoft Common Data Model entities
 - **Relationship Support**: One-to-many relationships and junction tables for many-to-many
 - **Global Choice Integration**: Map to existing choice sets or create new ones
-- **Azure Security**: Key Vault integration with managed identity for secure credential management
+- **Zero-Trust Security**: Managed identity authentication with no stored secrets
 - **Theme**: All available in light mode, dark mode, and pink mode 💖

 ## Architecture

 ### Modern Tech Stack